-7.2 The Office of Policy and Planning is responsible for preparing regular risk management progress reports for Executive Committee.
-Following consideration of the progress reports, Executive Committee forwards the documentation to the next meeting of Council.
-The intention is for all risk elements to be reviewed by the Executive Committee before each meeting of Council.
+7.2 The Department of Risk, Resilience and Compliance is responsible for preparing regular risk management progress reports for Executive Board.
+Following consideration of the progress reports, Executive Board forwards the documentation to the next meeting of ARAC.
+The intention is for all risk elements to be reviewed by the Executive Board before each meeting of ARAC.

-7.3 Executive Committee and Council receive an annual report on Risk Management.
-The Office of Policy and Planning is responsible for preparing the report.
-The University’s Risk Register is reviewed annually in order to reflect issues emerging from the planning process and to approve the Risk Management Plan for the following academic session.
+7.3 Executive Board, ARAC and Council receive regular progress reports on Risk Management.
+The Department of Risk, Resilience and Compliance is responsible for preparing the report.
+The University’s Strategic Risk Register is reviewed annually in order to reflect issues emerging from the planning process and to approve the Risk Management Plan for the following academic session.
 Strategic risks are reviewed when a new University Strategy is produced.
-Risks can be added or withdrawn if the perceived changes in the risks are significant enough.
+Risks can be added or withdrawn at this time if the perceived changes in the risks are significant enough.
 The Operational Risk Register is reviewed at each meeting of UEB.

-7.5 As required by the HEFCE Audit Code of Practice, the Audit Committee reports an annual opinion to Council (and subsequently to the HEFCE) on the adequacy and effectiveness of the University’s arrangements for risk management, control and governance.
+7.5 As required by the Office for Students, the Audit and Risk Assurance Committee reports an annual opinion to Council (and subsequently to the Office for Students) on the adequacy and effectiveness of the University’s arrangements for risk management, control and governance.
 It does this by reviewing the external auditors’ management letter, the reports written by the Internal Audit Department and other information including management responses.
-The University’s Risk Register is used to help inform the schedule of activities of the Internal Audit Department.
+The University’s Strategic Risk Register is used to help inform the schedule of activities of the Internal Audit Department.

 8. Related documentation

-The UK Corporate Governance Code (2016), Financial Reporting Council
+- The UK Corporate Governance Code, Financial Reporting Council